xsdk-project/GettingStarted/docs/subPackages.rst

-The Trilinos Project is an effort to develop algorithms and enabling technologies within an object-oriented software framework for the solution of large-scale, complex multi-physics engineering and scientific problems.
+The Trilinos Project is an effort to develop algorithms and enabling technologies within an object-oriented software framework for the solution of large-scale, complex multiphysics engineering and scientific problems.
 Trilinos is organized into 66 different packages, each with a specific focus.
 These packages include linear and nonlinear solvers, preconditioners (including algebraic multigrid), graph partitioners, eigensolvers, and optimization